 International Institute for Higher Education Research & Capacity Building (IIHEd) at O.P.
-Jindal Global University offers both Full Time and Part Time PhD (Doctor of Philosophy) Programme.
+Jindal Global (Institution of Eminence Deemed To Be University) offers both Full Time and Part Time PhD (Doctor of Philosophy) Programme.
 The PhD in Higher Education program draws upon a rich, interdisciplinary theoretical and empirical research base to illuminate thought and practice within the globalizing higher education sector in India and around the world.
 Higher education sector provides training for a whole range of professions, including teachers in schools and colleges.
 What kind of educational training is required for the budding professionals in the 21st Century?
 Students will gain holistic and critical historic perspectives on college and university policies and practices within India.
 They will also learn how this landscape is changing in the 21st century within India and elsewhere in the world.
 More specifically, students will examine educational research questions that will directly impact teaching and learning within higher educational institutions and inform policies, as well as practice within higher education institutions.

 Why should you choose a PhD Programme at IIHEd?

 The full-time PhD is a fully residential programme on O.P.
 Jindal Global (Institution of Eminence Deemed To Be University) campus.
 The scholar is required to be located on campus and undertake her course and research work under the direct supervision of IIHEd faculty.
 Two outstanding full-time doctoral candidates will be paid a monthly stipend of Rs 35,000/- with on-campus accommodation and food facility for the first three years of the programme.
 The stipend will be revised to Rs.
 40,000/- per month after successful completion of the PhD course work.
 The doctoral fellowship also includes health insurance benefits and conference travel funds.